 When it comes to selling a fire-damaged house, choosing a contractor to make the repairs is quite simply one of the most important decisions the home owner can make.

-It should not be taken lightly.
+You should not take it lightly.

 Choosing a poor contractor can lead to delays and expensive project overruns.
 Poor quality of work can also damage the value of the home and lead to the owner getting an even lower sales price.